jmwohl/sfpc/C++/Using Sublime for C++ and openFrameworks.md

 ### The Good Stuff - openFrameworks Development

 Now here's the exciting part:  It's entirely EASY to build OF projects without Xcode!
 Who knew?
 Turns out that projects created with the Project Generator include a Makefile that is already set up to work with make.
 In order to get things working nicely with SublimeText, I created a new build system called OF.
-To create a new build system go to *Tools->Build System->New Build System...*, and add the following:
+To create a new build system go to *Tools->Build System->New Build System...* and add the following:

 ```
 {